kubernetes/community/contributors/design-proposals/envvar-configmap.md

 ### Kubectl updates

-The describe command will display the configmap name that have been defined as part of the environment variable section including the optional prefix when defined.
+The `describe` command will display the configmap name that have been defined as part of the environment variable section including the optional prefix when defined.

+The `create configmap` should be enhanced with an option to create a ConfigMap from a a single file or a directory of files where the files are in VAR=VAL format.
+Lines beginning with # (comments) or blank lines are ignored.
+The VARs must be "C" identifiers.
+If an invalid VAR is present, a validation error will occur.
+If duplicate VARs are encountered, the last value will be used.

 ### API Resource